lakowske/http-servers/roadmap.md

 installed, tests run and services started without unnecessary steps or boilerplate.

+## Reduce container restarts on upgrade

+Container restarts cause downtime.
+Where possible move to actions and configuration that don't require a container restart.
+Maybe configuration is editable over webdav, and only a `httpd -k graceful` configuration is needed?
+Consider more options to reduce downtime and improve the upgrade experience.

 ## Harmonize host side FSTree and Dockerfile directories

 The FSTree should be the source of truth from which the directory structure is